Skip page header and navigation

 88 UCAS Points

-We will focus on developing your independent study and life-long learning skills.
-This will give you a foundation for successful completion of your degree programme, support your future employment opportunities and build the skills and competencies necessary for career resilience and professional development in the future work context.
+A key feature of this programme is its focus on developing independent study and life-long learning skills.
+These skills are essential for successfully completing your degree and securing future employment.
+You will build the competencies needed for career resilience and professional development in the changing work environment.

 We also offer all modules through the medium of Welsh.